-Florida Man Charged In Death Of Four-Year-Old Boy Who Shot Himself In The Face
+Florida Man Charged In Death Of 4-Year-Old Boy Who Shot Himself In The Face

-A month after a four-year-old boy, Avion Cymani Weaver, in Auburndale, Florida fatally shot himself in the face, his mother’s live-in boyfriend, 26-year-old Demeko DeSean Robinson, was arrested and charged in connection to the accidental shooting, the ABC Action News reports.
+A month after a 4-year-old boy, Avion Cymani Weaver, in Auburndale, Florida fatally shot himself in the face, his mother’s live-in boyfriend, 26-year-old Demeko DeSean Robinson, was arrested and charged in connection to the accidental shooting, the ABC Action News reports.

 On Friday, January 20, emergency medical services arrived at a home in the 198 Lakeside Hills Loop after receiving a call about needing assistance.
 Upon arrival, paramedics say Robinson was standing at his front door holding the boy, who was bleeding heavily from his face, with a towel around his head.